tanakh/Peggy/README.md

 # Why should you use Peggy?

-Haskell has commonly used parser generators, one of them are Alex/Happy.
+Haskell has several commonly-used parser generators, for example Alex/Happy.

-But I think Alex/Happy are not good in these points:
+Peggy attempts to improve on these shortcomings of Alex/Happy:

-* Generates regacy codes
+* Generates legacy codes.

-Alex uses only too basic libraries.
-It does not use monad-transformers, iteratee, ListLike, Text, and so on.
+* Does not employ modern Haskell libraries and classes such as monad-transformers, iteratee, ListLike, Text, et cetera.

-* Tradisional Regexp/CFG based parser
+* Traditional Regexp/CFG based parser.

-Parsec has no good error recovery.
+* Parsec has no good error recovery.

 unnun, kannun...